 Academic Discussion topics cover a broad range of university-level subjects such as education, technology, environment, health, social issues, and campus life.
 You will read a professor's question along with two classmates' responses, then contribute your own opinion.
 Topics are intentionally designed to be accessible regardless of your academic background, so you do not need specialized knowledge to respond effectively.

-Basic structural outlines can help you organize your ideas, but relying heavily on memorized templates is not recommended for the 2026 TOEFL.
-Trained raters can easily identify formulaic responses, and these typically receive lower scores.
+Basic structural outlines can help you organize your ideas, but relying heavily on memorized templates is not recommended for the 2026 TOEFL. the official ETS rubric can easily identify formulaic responses, and these typically receive lower scores.
 Instead, focus on building flexible writing skills: learn paragraph structure, practice smooth transitions, and develop the ability to adapt your tone and style to different task types.

-On TOEFLPrep, your writing responses are evaluated by experienced English language assessment specialists trained on official TOEFL rubrics.
+On TOEFLMock, your writing responses are evaluated by experienced English rubric-based scoring trained on official TOEFL rubrics.
 After you complete a test and submit your responses with an email address, evaluators score each task on the 1-6 band scale.
 They provide personalized feedback covering grammar, vocabulary, coherence, task fulfillment, and specific areas for improvement.
 Results arrive within 24-48 hours, completely free.

 Strengthen all four TOEFL skills with our complete library of free practice tests.